 Qatar Airways Qsuite Business Class Food And Drinks

 As always, the airline uses a dine on demand concept for business class, which means that you can eat whatever you’d like, whenever you’d like.
-In practice, crews are happy to serve you at any point and the more you communicate your wishes in advance, the better and more tailored the service tends to become.
+In practice, crews and flight attendants are happy to serve you at any point and the more you communicate your wishes in advance, the better and more tailored the service tends to become.

 You can’t go wrong with a Qatar Airways Biryani or any of the spiced chicken main dishes and the desserts are almost always worth an indulgence.
 The coconut pudding pictured above certainly was.
 All washed down nicely of course with a cup of Karak Chai tea.

 You now know where to sit and have a good idea of what to drink.
 In terms of extra tips, there are a few.
 For starters, you’ll inevitably connect in Doha on your journey.
 If at all possible, it’s best to try and avoid connections which put you in Doha between 11PM-230AM, as this is when the Qatar Al Mourjan lounge tends to be rammed.